-Note - One file descriptor is consumed when the client grabs a window by calling DgaGrabDrawable.
+Note - One file descriptor is consumed when the client grabs a window by calling XDgaGrabDrawable.
 If dga_draw_rtngrab is also called, an additional file descriptor is consumed.
-In addition, a single additional file descriptor is used whenever there are one or more pixmaps grabbed, or windows grabbed with one or more multibuffers.
-Since multibuffers that are not viewable can be assigned to windows subsequent to the grab, this file descriptor may not be actually consumed by DgaGrabDrawable itself, but rather, may be allocated during a later lock of the drawable.
+In addition, a single additional file descriptor is used whenever there are one or more pixmaps grabbed.
 Finally, for each file descriptor used by the client, a file descriptor is consumed in the server.